|Last updated 1 July 2021|

 Dutch crews to Ceylon to join their colleagues in 321 Squadron.
 The

 Qantas Empire Airways commenced its secret wartime Order of The Double Sunrise Catalina service Perth-Ceylon non-stop (average flight time 29 hours) in June 1943.
 The Indian Ocean crossing was done in radio silence and although passing close to Cocos Islands landing there was too great a risk from Japanese air patrols.
-Nevertherless four landings are recorded by the QEA Catalinas to drop off or collect military men or because of engine problems.
+Nevertherless four landings are recorded by the QEA Catalinas to drop off or collect essential personnel.
 On one of these visits in February 1944 QEA Catalina G-AGFL was caught on the lagoon by a Japanese reconnaissance aircraft which dropped several bombs which fell wide of their mark.

 Meanwhile British military wartime planning included a forward air base